-To create a local backup of all the data of all the apps on the device and save that data to file <backupfile>, execute:
+To create a local backup of all the data of all the Apps on the device and save that data to file <backupfile>, execute:

-> sudo ubos-admin backup --out <backupfile>
+% sudo ubos-admin backup --tobackupfile <backupfile>

-> sudo ubos-admin backup --siteid <siteid> --out <backupfile>
+% sudo ubos-admin backup --siteid <siteid> --tobackupfile <backupfile>

-Alternatively, you can specify the hostname of the site:
+Alternatively, you can specify the hostname of the Site:

-> sudo ubos-admin backup --hostname <hostname> --out <backupfile>
+% sudo ubos-admin backup --hostname <hostname> --tobackupfile <backupfile>

 To determine the correct appconfigid, use ubos-admin listsites.

-If your site uses TLS, and you do not want to store your TLS key material in the backup, execute the backup command with the --notls option.
+If your Site uses TLS, and you do not want to store your TLS key material in the backup, execute the backup command with the --notls option.

 First, install the amazons3 package:

-> sudo pacman -S amazons3
+% sudo pacman -S amazons3

-This makes the ubos-admin backup-to-amazon-s3 command available.
+This makes the s3 data transfer protocol available.